My Sugar Free Kitchen

 Date Caramel

-• In a clean food processor, place all the ingredients for the date caramel and blitz until combined and a thick caramel is formed.
+• In a clean food processor, place 1 cup medjool dates (pitted & room temperature), ½ cup maple syrup (sugar free), ⅓ cup peanut butter (crunchy or smooth), ¼ cup melted coconut oil and blitz until combined and a thick caramel is formed.

 • Using two dessert spoons, spoon the caramel out over the base, so that it reaches all the sides of the tin, smoothing the top with back of spoon.